flaxsearch/flaxcode/flax_basic/docs/reference.rst

-Each search result is comprised of the document title (if available - otherwise the filename is used), a highlighted summary of the document text, and the document size and modification time.
+Each search result is comprised of the document title (if available - otherwise the filename is used), a highlighted summary of the document text, the full filename, the collection the document came from, and the document size and modification time.
 The title is hyperlinked to the document itself, using the mapping mechanism set up in the collection details.
 If there are more than 10 matching documents, use the links at the bottom of the list to page through the